navneeta2020/animal_game_js/README.md

 Computer: Think of an animal
 Computer: Can it fly?
 Human:    No
-Computer: Is it A monkey?
+Computer: Is it a monkey?
 Human:    No
 Computer: Oops - looks like I need to improve.
 Computer: What is the animal?